 What is Flexography?

-Flexography, often referred as flexographic printing or flexo printing, uses a flexible relief plate made from soft plastic, rubber, and UV polymer.
+Flexography often referred to as flexographic printing or flexo printing uses a flexible relief plate made from soft plastic, rubber, and UV polymer.
 These plates feature a raised image of the design to be printed.
 These flexible plates are wrapped around a cylinder coated with ink.
 Each plate has a different colored ink: magenta, yellow, black, or cyan.
-During the process of printing, the relief comes in contact with the ink, and produces print on the desired surface.
-This method is one of the most preferred techniques due to sharp detailing that it imparts to designs.
+During the process of printing, the relief comes in contact with the ink and produces print on the desired surface.
+This method is one of the most preferred techniques due to the sharp detailing that it imparts to designs.

 What are the Processes Involved in Flexography?